msharifi99/trello-clone/README.md

 $ npm run test
 ```

-To run the tests in watchmode:
+To run the tests in watch mode:

 using `yarn`: